KansasCityWomeninTechnology/cocktails-worksheets/docs/css/05-text-icons/README.md

     > }
     > ```

-2. Let's increase the size of the text for the header in about section starting with the `h1` tag.
+2. Let's increase the size of the text for the header in the about section starting with the `h1` tag.
 We want to only target the `h1` element with `hero-text` class.
 Set the font size of `h1` to "5em" by adding `font-size: 5em;`.

 3. The `h1` text and the `p` text on the about section look good, but the `h2` text looks small.
 Set the font size of the `h2` text only in the hero title to "1.5em".